 At the time, most black people in this part of Tennessee didn't own their own land, but made their living as sharecroppers on white-owned farms, and lived in shacks located on those farms.
 When blacks filed a lawsuit to challenge the election, many white landowners evicted them from their property.

 Meanwhile, many white businessmen began refusing to do business with black people -- which meant black people couldn't buy gasoline, buy groceries, or go to the doctor, in Fayette and Haywood counties (many began driving to Memphis for their services at that time.)

 One of the many black families living in one of the Tent Cities

 One of the few black farmers who owned his land was Shephard Towles.
-When white landowners began evicting their black sharecropper families, Towles built a series of large tents on his land (near Somerville) for these families to live in (the tents were Army surplus, apparently donated by people of both races).
-Within a few weeks there were hundreds of people living in Towles "tent city."
+When white landowners began evicting their black sharecropper families, Towles built a series of army surplus tents on his land (near Somerville) for these families to live in.
+(The tents were donated by people of both races).
+Within a few weeks there were hundreds of people living in Towles' "tent city."
 Soon there was another Tent City near the Fayette County town of Moscow.